qbap/a7-ios7-downgrader/README.md

 u can verify this for urself by checking diagnostics& usage crash logs on ios

-same thing happens with tweaks. we have fully working tweak injection on ios 8, it just gets blocked bcz of sandbox
+~~same thing happens with tweaks. we have fully working tweak injection on ios 8, it just gets blocked bcz of sandbox~~

+tweak injection is now fixed on ios 8.0b4 with the help of wtfis jailbreak, thx @TheRealClarity

 mf all of our issues would go away if we got rid of sandbox, ok?